khoanguyen04/project1/README.md

 - This is our first multidisclipinary project

 # Introduction
-- Detect 3 objects using a webcam
+- Detect 3 objects using a webcam:
   + an object with mask
   + Detect an object with no mask
   + Detect nobody

 # Requirement
 -tensorflow